For a limited time, book your 2020, 2021 & 2022 group tour packages with no deposit required!!!

 Please note: If you would like to request neighboring rooms next to your traveling companions, you and your traveling companions must have the same room types in order to be next to each other.
 For example, if you have requested a double room, but your traveling companions have requested a twin, or triple room, then neighboring rooms cannot be accommodated.
 However, if both you and your traveling companions match in room type, then neighboring rooms will likely be arranged for your convenience.

 Cherry Blossoms bloom in Northern Japan approximately one month later than in Central Japan, between the end of April to early May.
 We have designed this tour for people who wish to see both cherry blossoms and wisteria by starting the tour from Osaka, traveling all the way up to Ashikaga Flower Park to see its Great Wisteria, then see the cherry blossoms in Hokkaido on the first week of May.
-This tour features places that are rarely seen and the famous sights of Kyoto, Takayama and Tokyo.
-T...
+This tour features places that are rarely seen and the famous sights of Kyoto, Takayama an...
 View More

-Cherry Blossoms bloom in Northern Japan approximately
+Cherry Blossoms bloom in Northern Japan

-one month later than in Central Japan, between the end of
+one month later than in Central Japan, between the

 April to early May.
-We have designed this tour for people
+We have designed this tour for

 who wish to see both cherry blossoms and wisteria by